NeuralEnsemble/libNeuroML/neuroml/nml/README.md

     export PYTHONPATH=$PYTHONPATH:.

-After generating nml.py, convert it to pythin 3 compatibility with:
+After generating nml.py, convert it to python 3 compatibility with:

-    2to3
+    2to3 -w nml.py